fineanmol/plant-tree/README.md

-🎄 Updated on Sun, 30 Mar 2025 20:26:31 GMT
+🎋 Updated on Sun, 30 Mar 2025 21:32:02 GMT

-> "Code is like humor.
-When you have to explain it, it's bad."
+> "Simplicity is the soul of efficiency."